xxsimoxx/disable-any-comment/readme.txt

 == Description ==

 Activating this plugin disables every comment.
-Under the "Tools" menu you can find "Delete Comments" that allows you to delete already made comments.
+Under the "Tools" menu you can find "Delete Comments" that allows you to bulk delete already made comments.

 This plugin is forked from Disable Comments v.
 1.9.0 by Samir Shah (http://www.rayofsolaris.net/).